ashenwolf/gmail-invoice-importer/README.md

 ## Notes

-- Gemini 1.5 Flash free tier: 15 requests/minute, 1,500/day.
+- Gemini 2.5 Flash free tier: 15 requests/minute, 1,500/day.
 At hourly runs with typical invoice volumes this is nowhere near the limit.
-- `temperature: 0` is set on the Gemini call — deterministic classification, not creative writing.
+- `temperature: 0` and `responseMimeType: "application/json"` are set on the Gemini call — deterministic classification with structured JSON output.
+- The Gemini 2.5 response parser handles "thinking" model output by filtering out internal reasoning parts and extracting only the final JSON.
 - All config (folder ID, API key, labels) is stored in `UserProperties` — never in code or the repo.
+- Access tokens are cached per scope — Gmail and Drive tokens are stored separately to avoid scope mismatch errors.
 - Each thread's error is isolated — one bad PDF won't abort the batch, and failed threads stay in inbox for retry.
 - Folder creation is idempotent — existing folders are reused, never duplicated.